whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-04-Five-Four-Club-Subscription-July-2015-Review-Coupon.md

 </DL>

 <p>A good classy long sleeve shirt is essential for any wardrobe and this one was a hit as well with my husband.
 I do feel like this shirt is more classy than fashion forward, but maybe that's just me.</p>
-<p>The material is made of 98% cotton and 2% elastane.
-Again... perfect.</p>

 <center><img src='/images/FiveFourClubJuly2015Shirt2Inside.jpg'></center>
 <p>The inside of this shirt matches the classy outside pattern.</p>